Uhlířské Janovice: Sights

 There are three churches.
-The landmark of the town square is the Church of Saint Aloysius.
+The main landmark of the town square is the Church of Saint Aloysius.
 It was built in the late Baroque style in 1767–1795.

 The Church of Saint Giles dates from the late 12th or early 13th century.
 It is a small Romanesque-Gothic church, which lost its function after the new church was built on the square.

 The Church of Saint George in Malejovice is originally an early Gothic building, which probably dates from the 13th century.
 Baroque modifications were made in 1713.

 The former synagogue dates from 1798.
 Today the building is used as the prayer house of the Czechoslovak Hussite Church.

 The town hall on the town square dates from 1786.